 Years 5 and 6 children have the opportunity to go on a PGL adventure holiday after CATs/SATs.

 Senior pupils may take part in a holiday abroad every two years, normally to an activity centre in France.
 All outings, except residential visits, are included in the fees.

-As well as pupils making visits, we are delighted to welcome visitors to school, including an MEP, one of the local MPs and a representative of Challenge UK.
+As well as pupils making visits, we are delighted to welcome visitors to school, including , one of the local MPs and a representative of Challenge UK.
 The Police and Fire service arrange excellent information sessions for children, representatives of the medical profession come to talk about their work.
 Visiting theatrical companies link in with curriculum subjects as do representatives of various cultures.

 We want our pupils to have memorable experiences of school and visits and visitors certainly play their part.